jakriz/node-events-map/README.md

 How to deploy
 -------------
 For easy production deployment you can use [docker](https://www.docker.com/) with the included `Dockerfile`.
-For more information see the [official docker page](https://github.com/nodejs/docker-node).
+For more information see the [node.js docker page](https://github.com/nodejs/docker-node).

-You can specify event endpoint credentials for production in `config/production.json`.
+You can specify the `/events` endpoint credentials for production in `config/production.json`.